Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Results

 As illustrated in Figure~\ref{fig:perf-vs-users}, we found that verification rates had a consistent central tendency regardless of population size, whereas the identification rates decreased as the population size increased.
 These results offer practical validation of the theoretical analysis from Friedman et al.~\cite{Friedman2020}.
 In Figure~\ref{fig:fit-sqrt}, we roughly estimated that the identification rate might decrease to below-chance levels when the population size increased to around \num{148000}~users.

 \paragraph{(RQ6) Eye tracking signal quality.} \Gls{et} signal quality over a large population of people varies for many reasons, including but not limited to eye color, eye shape, presence of corrective lenses, makeup, and device placement on a user's head~\cite{holmqvist2011comprehensive}.
 Spatial accuracy, which is defined as the error between a user's actual gaze and the gaze vector estimated by a gaze estimation pipeline, is one of the most important \gls{et} signal quality characteristics.
+Although a constant error bias in the gaze estimates would not affect measures of velocity, we consider that spatial accuracy is often dependent on gaze angle and might therefore affect features such as saccade curvature.

-The subset of \num{8615}~participants who were recorded for both random saccade tasks were partitioned based on their average spatial accuracy during the two tasks.
+The subset of \num{8615}~participants from the full dataset who were recorded for both random saccade tasks were partitioned based on their average spatial accuracy during the two tasks.
 These partitions (illustrated in Figure~\ref{fig:accuracy-groups}) formed high error and low error train sets each with \num{3940}~participants, as well as high error, medium error, and low error test sets each with \num{245}~participants.

 \Gls{eer} was highest on the high error test set for both Experiments~\expBothBothHigh{} and~\expBothBothLow{}, which may indicate that poor spatial accuracy reduces authentication performance.
 Additionally, a model trained on data with high/low error performed worse when evaluated on data with low/high error.
+However, we observed a different trend when using the visual axis alone instead of both axes (see the supplementary material).

-\paragraph{(RQ7--8) Enrollment/verification duration.} The experiments described above employed \num{20}~seconds of data for both enrollment and verification.
-However, it is important to understand how authentication accuracy changes for shorter presentation durations.
+\paragraph{(RQ7--8) Enrollment/verification duration.} The prior experiments employed \num{20}~seconds of data for both enrollment and verification.
 In this section, we employed presentation durations of \num{5}, \num{10}, and \num{15}~seconds to establish corresponding performance baselines.
-To do this, instead of computing a centroid embedding over the first four \num{5}-second chunks of a recording, we used the first one, two, or three chunks.
+To do this, instead of aggregating embeddings over the first four \num{5}-second chunks of a recording, we used the first one, two, or three chunks.
 We used the model from Experiment~\expBothBothBig{} for this analysis.

 Using the first \num{5}~seconds for enrollment and verification, we achieved \num{0.18}\% \gls{eer} and \num{41.9}\% $\text{FRR}_{0.002\%}$.
 Using the first \num{10}~seconds for enrollment and verification, we achieved \num{0.08}\% \gls{eer} and \num{20.6}\% $\text{FRR}_{0.002\%}$.
 Using the first \num{15}~seconds for enrollment and verification, we achieved \num{0.05}\% \gls{eer} and \num{8.8}\% $\text{FRR}_{0.002\%}$.